DedalusProject/dedalus/docs/machines/mac_os/mac_os.rst

     python3 setup.py build_ext --inplace

-Finally, you need to add the Dedalus repository to the Python search path so that the ``dedalus2`` package can be imported.
+Finally, you need to add the Dedalus repository to the Python search path so that the ``dedalus`` package can be imported.
 To do this, add the following to your ``~/.bash_profile``, substituting in the path to the Dedalus repository you cloned using Mercurial: